marteinn/The-Big-Username-Blacklist-Python/README.md

 ## How it works

-The library exposes a function named validate, that you can use to see if a word is occuring in the The-Big-Username-Blacklist.
+the_big_username_blacklist exposes a function named validate, you can use that function to see if a word is occuring in the The-Big-Username-Blacklist.

 ## Usage